Internet Matters

 Media literacy

-There are gaps in children’s media literacy skills, with only half knowing how to report on platforms.
+There are still gaps in children's media literacy skills, with only half knowing how to report content on platforms.

 Latest article

-Explore these insights in our recent article about Ofcom’s Protection of Children’s Codes.
+Explore more of these insights in our recent article about children's VPN usage following new online safety rules.

 How children spend their time online